Certificate in Religious Education

 - Principles of Religious Education

-- Foundations fo Christian Spirituality; or Liturgy and the Christian Sacraments; or Moral Theology and Catholic Social Teaching
+- Foundations of Christian Spirituality; or Liturgy and the Christian Sacraments; or Moral Theology and Catholic Social Teaching

 - Church Documents on Catechesis and Religious Education